 Replicable DHS demo cases

 The tailor made Capacity Building programme for Austria covers training topics identified by Austrian DHS operators and staff during the needs assessment phase.
-The highest priorities have been given to technical topics as well as organisational topics and RES and EE including waste to energy aspects.
+The highest priorities have been given to technical topics.
+Organisational topics and RES and EE including waste to energy aspects have also been considered as important.
+The trainings have been evaluated through anonymous questionnaires by the trainees.

 Country project partner